-- the difficulty of assimilating the operations and personnel of the combined companies; - the risk that we may not be able to integrate the acquired services or technologies with our current services, products, and technologies; - the potential disruption of our ongoing business; - the diversion of management attention from our existing business; - the inability of management to maximize our financial and strategic position through the successful integration of the acquired businesses; - difficulty in maintaining controls, procedures, and policies; - the impairment of relationships with employees, suppliers, and customers as a result of any integration; - the loss of an acquired base of customers and accompanying revenue; - the assumption of leased facilities, other long-term commitments or liabilities that could have a material adverse impact on our profitability and cash flow; and - the dilution to our existing stockholders from the issuance of additional shares of common stock or reduction of earnings per outstanding share in connection with an acquisition that fails to increase the value of our company.
+- the difficulty of assimilating the operations and personnel of the combined companies; - the risk that we may not be able to integrate the acquired services or technologies with our current services, products, and technologies; - the potential disruption of our ongoing business; - the diversion of management attention from our existing business; - the inability of management to maximize our financial and strategic position through the successful integration of the acquired businesses; - difficulty in maintaining controls, procedures, and policies;

+- the impairment of relationships with employees, suppliers, and customers as a result of any integration; - the loss of an acquired base of customers and accompanying revenue; - the loss of an acquired base of customers and accompanying revenue while trying to transition the customer from the legacy systems to 8x8's technology due to mismatch of the features, usability, packaging, or pricing at the renewal times. - the loss of an acquired base of customers and accompanying revenue due to failure and/or lack of maintenance/support for the legacy services and/or equipment/software/services being end of life. - the assumption of leased facilities, other long-term commitments or liabilities that could have a material adverse impact on our profitability and cash flow; and - the dilution to our existing stockholders from the issuance of additional shares of common stock or reduction of earnings per outstanding share in connection with an acquisition that fails to increase the value of our company.